LS Swap Guide by LSX Innovations

 Flex plates may or may not be a concern when making your LS swap.
 If you are using a modern transmission (4L60e, 4L80e 6L80e or newer) there won’t be a problem.
 You can simply use an LS flexplate.

 If you are trying to mate an older transmission, such as the TH350 or TH400, etc., then you can still use the LS flexplate, but you will need a flexplate spacer to make it work.
 We offer this spacer in the carb conversion section of our store.

 The flexplate spacer will work to provide support for your torque converter hub, and align it with the crank.

 The accessory drive propels the accessories that work in tandem with the engine.

 There is no “one size fits all” when choosing an accessory drive to use in your LS swap.
-You will need to do some additional research about your specific LS swap application with your specific needs and what will fit in mind.
+You will need to do some additional research about your specific LS swap application with your specific needs and what will fit.

 Below is some basic information to get you started: